hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 Roadrunner was primarily a AMD Opteron-based Beowulf-style cluster, with each computational node consisting of two dual-core AMD Opteron CPUs running at 1.8 GHz.
 However, the vast majority of its performance (85%) was provided by four PowerXCell 8i CPUs installed on each node.

-This hybrid approach is now dominated by the use of Graphics Processing Units (GPUs) as computational accelerators.
+This hybrid approach is now dominated by the use of General Purpose Graphics Processing Units (GPGPUs) as computational accelerators.
 Since 2008, the number of accelerated architectures in the TOP500 has increased each year, with 8 of the current top 10 accelerated by GPUs, and over 30% of the full TOP500 list featuring computational accelerators.

 > **Further Reading**
 >